24/7 Free consultation

 Additional Factors

-- Injuries from Delayed Emergency Response: If hotel staff fails to act promptly during an incident.
+• Injuries from Delayed Emergency Response: If hotel staff fail to act promptly during an incident.

 Negligence in hotel security can result in serious injuries.
-In Illinois, property owners who fail to meet security standards, creating unsafe conditions, may violate the Consumer Fraud and Deceptive Business Practices Act (815 ILCS 505/).
+In Illinois, property owners who fail to meet security standards and create unsafe conditions may violate the Consumer Fraud and Deceptive Business Practices Act (815 ILCS 505/).

 Ensuring Guest Safety: Legal Requirements for Chicago Hotels